esplint/IRACpm/README.md

 #Example

-Example datasets and output for CD.solver is CD1, read.in.data is data1, and input data for mucalc is epochs3
+Example datasets and output for CD.solver is CD1, read.in.data is data1, and input data for mucalc is epochs3.

-To just convert pixel coordinates to World Coordinates using the distortion corrections measured follow the example listed below.
+The measured distortion corrections contain a time varying scale factor that can either be estimated or measured.
+In the example below, coor.calc converts pixel coordinates (-100, 104) into RA and Dec using the [3.6] distortion correction (wa_pars1), the [3.6] pixel bias corrector (ca_pix1), image central coordinates and rotation (55.824647,32.3151426,-4.5420559), and explicitly indicating that the calculation is for channel one (1).
+In the first calculation, a measured scale factor (1.000083,1.000295) is used.
+In the second, coor.calc estimates the scale factor using the time of observations taken from data1.
+The difference between these two calculations is ~2 miliarcseconds.

 data(CD1,ca_pix1,wa_pars1,data1)

 options(digits=10)

---using a measured scale factor
+1) using a measured scale factor

-coor.calc(ca_pix1,wa_pars1,CD1[[1]][1,],-100,104,CD1[[2]],1)
+coor.calc(ca_pix1,wa_pars1,c(55.824647,32.3151426,-4.5420559),-100,104,c(1.000083,1.000295),1)

---estimating a scale factor from HMJD.
+2) estimating a scale factor from HMJD.

-coor.calc(ca_pix1,wa_pars1,CD1[[1]][1,],-100,104,data1,1)

---the difference for this point in the array is ~2 mas
+coor.calc(ca_pix1,wa_pars1,c(55.824647,32.3151426,-4.5420559),-100,104,data1,1)